Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-08-tips-and-tricks-process-design-part-2.md

 alt="User selected and starting new instance" caption="User selected and starting new instance" %}

-While going through the workflow we can provide other values and notice any shortcomings.
+While going through the workflow step by step we can provide other values and identify any shortcomings.

 {% include figure
 image_path="/assets/images/posts/tips-and-tricks-process-design/fe1435a674aba314bca4c0d3f82c1e3a.png"
 alt="Entering data in item list" caption="Entering data in item list" %}

-For example, it would be good to have an Id in addition for the Workflow name.
+For example, we might decide, that it would be good to have an Id in addition to the Workflow name.
-Also, we noticed, when we looked through our existing applications, that not all have a person as a supervisor but use custom information like “Backoffice”.
+When we looked through our existing applications for example data, we noticed that not all of them have a person as a supervisor.
+Some use custom information like “Backoffice”.

 ## Updating the form and workflow

-We need to add an option to display the additional information and provide a way to define a responsible in this case.
+We therefore need to add an option to display this additional information and provide a way to define a responsible in this case.
 Let’s add some fields to reflect the new requirements.